NelsonOngany/yolo/explanation.md

 CMD [ "npm", "run", "start" ]
 This command runs the given instructions when the container is started.

+Same explanation applies to the backend Dockerfile

 ## Docker-compose Networking (Application port allocation and a bridge network implementation) where necessary.

+-Used a bridge network driver to enable my containers communicate to each other.

 ## Docker-compose volume definition and usage (where necessary).